 The Yakima Dr. Tray is made of aluminum, but it is noticeably less burly than the high scoring Thule T2 Pro XT.

 The Dr. Tray is well suited to most users who are looking for a hitch mount tray rack.
-It is particularly well suited to riders who find themselves carrying a different combination of bikes on a daily basis, or those who have issues with the bike to bike contact on other hitch racks.
-The range and ease of tray adjustability are unrivaled; this is also a great contender for those who frequently remove their rack, due to its light weight and tool free attachment system.
+It's particularly well suited to riders who find themselves carrying a different combination of bikes on a daily basis, or those who have issues with bike to bike contact on other hitch racks.
+The range and ease of tray adjustability are unrivaled; this is also a great contender for those who frequently remove their rack, due to its lightweight and tool-free attachment system.

 The Yakima Dr. Tray is an innovative approach to hitch rack design, and with a few small design changes could easily be a contender for our Editors Choice Award.